 Deploy to an optimally sized Managed Instance

-You can select compute and storage resources at deployment time and then change it afterwards without introducing downtime for your application.
+You can select compute and storage resources at deployment time and then change it afterwards without introducing downtime for your application using the Azure portal:

 To learn how to create the VNet infrastructure and a Managed Instance, see Create a Managed Instance.